friends-of-presta/fop_console/README.md

 * `fop:export`: Exports object models in XML
 * `fop:check-container`   Health check of the Service Container, for now list the services we can't use in Symfony commands
 * `fop:customer-groups`: Move or add in bulk clients from one group client to another
+* `fop:override:make` Create an override file ready for implementation

 ## Create your owns Commands